This page is currently under construction. If you have questions about GC Image not listed on this page, please forward them to us.

 GC Image launches Histogram tool.

-Step 1: Set the cursor mode to draw a point mode from the
+Step 1: Set the cursor mode to draw a point mode from the graphics cursor mode selector on the Image Viewer palette.

 Step 2: Click at the desired location.
 After the click, GC Image